A Doctor’s Tale Of Living Debt Free – No Mortgage

 2) Grants/Scholarships – There are millions of dollars in grants and scholarships available each year.
 Many of them go unused.
 I admit.
 I didn’t think twice about applying for any of these programs, And now, with the ease of using online search, it’s faster than ever to apply.

-3) Limit debt/loans – If I could go back, I would have paid much more attention to the loans I took out.
+3) Limit debt/loans – If I could go back, I would have paid much more attention to the loans (especially the interest rates) I took out.
 I could have reduced student loan debt by splitting living expenses (I lived alone until I got married) & moonlighting more than I did.
 Each year, I met with the financial counselor and always took out the max allowed.
 Big mistake.

 My Wake Up Call